Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 For each project we deploy, we will need to create and manage a Render app.
 Our Render app will give us visibility, access, and tools to manage our deployed app.

-To create your Render app, click the _New_ button in the top navigation bar, and then choose _Web Service_.
+To create our Render app, click the "New" button in the top navigation bar, and then choose "Web Service".

 ![Create New Web Service Button Screenshot](../assets/deployment/deployment_new_web_service_render.png)

-Next, we can use the search bar to find our Hello Books API Github repository.
-Click the _Connect_ button next to our project repository to link it to our new application.
+Next, we can use the search bar to find our Hello Books API GitHub repository.
+Click the "Connect" button next to our project repository to link it to our new application.

-Note that we should use our _fork_ of the Hello Books API repo which is listed under our Github username.
+Note that we should use _our fork_ of the Hello Books API repo which is listed under our GitHub username.
 So we should search for `your-github-username/hello-books-api`.
-We are working with the AdaGold version only for the purposes of this demo.
+We are working with the AdaGold version only for the purposes of this walk-through.

 ![Screenshot of selecting the AdaGold/hello-books-api Repo](../assets/deployment/deployment_connect-app-to-repo-render.png)

-Enter `your-app-name` into the _Name_ field to create an app with the name `your-app-name`.
+Enter `your-app-name` into the "Name" field to create an app with the name `your-app-name`.

 Replace `your-app-name` with the desired name of the app.